Evolution of coherence and non-classicality under global environmental interaction: Dynamics of composite quantum system in global environmental interaction

-where $\zeta(0)=(\rho_{23}(0)+\rho_{23}^{*}(0))/2~ \mbox{and} ~\bar{\zeta}(0)=(\rho_{23}(0)-\rho_{23}^{*}(0))/2$.
-From Eq. (\ref{secI14c}), we can clearly see that, due to the presence of global system-environment interaction (whose strength is characterized by $a$), the off-diagonal components are getting feedback from the diagonal parts and is unlike that of Markovian decay.
-If we approximate that the interactive part of the evolution is negligible, then setting $a \rightarrow 0 $, we get \beq \rho_{23}(t) = \rho_{23}(0)\exp (-\gamma (2N+1)t), \eeq
+From Eq.(\ref{secIhotbath}) and Eq. (\ref{secI14c}), we can clearly see that, due to the presence of global system-environment interaction (whose strength is characterized by $a$), the off-diagonal components are getting feedback from the diagonal parts and is unlike that of local Markovian decay.
+If we approximate that the interactive part of the evolution is negligible, then setting $a \rightarrow 0 $, we get \beq \rho_{23}(t) = \rho_{23}(0)\exp (-2\gamma Nt), \eeq

-which is consistent with the usual Markovian decay.
+which is consistent with the usual local Markovian decay.